RedaArrous/daily-tracker/README.md

 # Goal Tracker Calendar

+## ⚠️ **DISCLAIMER**

+**This app was vibe coded with AI assistance and is not my own original work.**

+---

 A minimalist web app to track your daily goal achievements with a beautiful calendar interface.

-> **Note:** This app was vibe coded and is not my own original work.
-It was created with AI assistance.

 ## Features